UCA-Datalab/covid-npi/README.md

 ### Taxonomy

 Taxonomy is a xslx file, and must be placed in the same [datos_NPI](./datos_NPI) folder as the data above.
+Each sheet in the taxonomy corresponds to a specific area of intervention, such as "commerce", "education" or "outside sport".
+These sheets have the following columns:

+- `Código medida concreta` contains the specific code of the intervention.
+Related to the column `codigo` of the NPI files.
+- `Media concreta` contains the description of the intervention.
+Not used by this module.
+- `Nombre item` contains the name of the item which the interventions belongs to.
+An item is a group of interventions related to the same topic.
+- `Construcción del item`
+- `Ponderación del item`
+- `Criterio`

 ## Preprocess and Score Items